nkolly/retro_weather/README.md

 # retro_weather

+# Note: Freshman year code***

-Retro Style Weather App Created with Flutter.
+Retro Style Weather App Created with less than 500kb of Dart code and Flutter.
 Runs on both iOS and Android.

 ![](retro_weatherdemo.gif)